Black Mermaid Folklore Has Been Around Long Before Disney’s The Little Mermaid

 A final year doctoral candidate, Mary’s ongoing research into the lives of coastal Biafran women during the Atlantic Age and Age of Abolition has sparked an informal interest in the ways that pre-colonial African communities were informed by a belief in and fear of water spirits.
 Known colloquially as ‘Orishas’ or ‘Ndem’ these deities were thought to have been sent by a supreme or higher god to populate, protect and service the earth, and continue to be worshipped today.

 “Racial injustice is ultimately rooted in historical illiteracy.
 If people don’t understand how we got to this point as a society, injustice will persist.
-In that respect, the decolonization of the cosmologies, mythologies and folklore of Black Atlantic societies has a really important part to play” she continues.
+In that respect, the decolonisation of the cosmologies, mythologies and folklore of Black Atlantic societies has a really important part to play,” she continues.

 Advertisement